Greenhouse gases are responsible for the greenhouse effect.

 Chlorofluorocarbons (CFCs) are synthetic (man-made and thus can't be found in nature).

-They actually caused holes in the ozone layers which fortunately have repaired themselves in recent decades.
+They caused holes in the ozone layer, which fortunately have repaired themselves in recent decades.

 The banning of CFCs was the most successful environmental act so far.

-Nitrous oxide is a powerful greenhouse gas often produced for the use of commercial and organic fertilizers, nitric acid production, fossil fuel combustion and biomass burning.
+Nitrous oxide is a potent GHG often produced for the use of commercial and organic fertilizers, nitric acid production, fossil fuel combustion and biomass burning.

-Methane is often produce through agriculture, decomposition of wastes in landfill and manure management for livestock.
-This gas is very harmful to the atmosphere, but is emitted in small quantities.
+Methane is often produced through agriculture, decomposition of wastes in landfills and manure management for livestock.
+This gas is very harmful to the atmosphere but is emitted in small quantities.

-Carbon dioxide takes up a small percentage of these gases and are naturally emitted through cellular respiration and volcanoes.
+Carbon dioxide takes up a small percentage of these gases and is naturally emitted through cellular respiration and volcanoes.

 By this natural process alone, carbon dioxide will increase very slowly over time or remain constant.

-However, mankind has drastically increased the concentration of carbon dioxide from 280 to 390 parts per million in the last 150 years.
+However, humankind has drastically increased the concentration of carbon dioxide from 280 to 413 parts per million in the last 200 years (Source).
 This rapid change will have numerous effects on humankind and precious ecosystems.

 Carbons from fossil fuels combine with oxygen to create carbon dioxide.
 Carbon dioxide is emitted primarily through the use of transportation, industries, energy consumption, agriculture and deforestation.

-By reducing our carbon footprint (how much carbon dioxide we emit), we can help solve the climate crisis.
+By reducing our carbon footprint (how much carbon dioxide we emit personally), we can help solve the climate crisis.

-Essentially, it is important for us to determine the causes of climate change in order to do so.
+Essentially, it is crucial for us to determine the causes of climate change in order to do so.

 Annual changes are measured in gigatons of carbon per year (GtC/y)